-- category cues.
-Category cues are commonalities between the items in a list that can be extracted and used as a cue (e.g., "all the numbers are multiples of 11" for the list {11, 55, 77, 22, 88}). - 3.
-Phonological similarity has an effect on serial order for items (i.e., order accuracy), and this is a detrimental effect; phonological similarity, therefore, contributes negatively to overall serial recall performance. - 4.
-A category cue has its effect on retention of item identity information (i.e., item recall), and this can be facilitatory and can, therefore, contribute positively to overall serial recall performance. - 5.
-Phonological similarity and category cues thus impact overall immediate serial recall performance in different ways.
-Strict serial recall in a given situation will, therefore, be affected by the trade-off between the effects of category cues and phonological similarity, which have their primary impact on item recall and order accuracy, respectively. - 6.
-In addition to its detrimental effect on order accuracy, phonological similarity in the form of rhyme can also play a role as a category cue (e.g., "all the words rhyme with bat" for the list {mat, fat, sat, rat, hat}).
-Phonological similarity may, therefore, at once play a detrimental role in retention of order information (as a result of similarity-based interference) and a possibly beneficial role in retention of item identity information (if it forms an effective category cue). - 7.
-The effectiveness of a potential category cue is affected by how many lists it characterizes in the stimulus set.
-For instance, the "multiples of 11" cue would be maximally useful as a cue to retaining item identity information if it characterized the items in only one list and less useful if it characterized all lists, and similarly for a cue such as "all the words rhyme with bat."
-Thus, a category cue is generally more effective if the list items are drawn from an open set (where it is possible to have different cues characterizing different lists) than if they are drawn from a closed set (where the cue will necessarily characterize many lists).
+(II) Two factors (among others) that affect immediate serial recall are within-list phonological similarity, and category cues.
+Category cues are commonalities between the items in a list that can be extracted and used as a cue (e.g., "all the numbers are multiples of 11", for the list {11, 55, 77, 22, 88}).

+(III) Phonological similarity has an effect on serial order for items (i.e., order accuracy), and this is a detrimental effect; phonological similarity therefore contributes negatively to overall serial recall performance.

+(IV) A category cue has its effect on retention of item identity information (i.e., item recall), and this can be facilitatory, and can therefore contribute positively to overall serial recall performance.

+(V) Phonological similarity and category cues thus impact overall immediate serial recall performance in different ways.
+Strict serial recall in a given situation will therefore be affected by the tradeoff between the effects of category cues and phonological similarity, which have their primary impact respectively on item recall and order accuracy.

+(VI) In addition to its detrimental effect on order accuracy, phonological similarity in the form of rhyme can also play a role as a category cue (e.g., "all the words rhyme with bat", for the list {mat, fat, sat, rat, hat}).
+Phonological similarity may therefore at once play a detrimental role in retention of order information (as a result of similarity-based interference), and a possibly beneficial role in retention of item identity information (if it forms an effective category cue).

+(VII) The effectiveness of a potential category cue is affected by how many lists it characterizes in the stimulus set.
+For instance, the "multiples of 11" cue would be maximally useful as a cue to retaining item identity information if it characterized the items in only one list, and less useful if it characterized all lists; and similarly for a cue such as "all the words rhyme with bat".
+Thus a category cue is generally more effective if the list items are drawn from an open set (where it is possible to have different cues characterizing different lists) than if they are drawn from a closed set (where the cue will necessarily characterize many lists).

 How do the present experiments relate to this framework?
-The three alternative accounts we examined in Experiments 1 and 2 can be seen as proposing hypotheses about what kind of phonological similarity leads to a category-cuing effect that can facilitate item recall and, thus, as fleshing out the sixth point of the framework.
-Experiments 3 and 4 can be seen as having addressed the seventh point of our framework regarding the greater effectiveness of a category cue for item recall when an open, rather than a closed, set is used.
+The three alternative accounts we examined in Experiments 1 and 2 can be seen as proposing hypotheses about what kind of phonological similarity leads to a category cuing effect that can facilitate item recall, and thus as fleshing out the sixth point of the framework.
+Experiments 3 and 4 can be seen as having addressed the seventh point of our framework regarding the greater effectiveness of a category cue for item recall when using an open rather than a closed set.
 Experiment 5 can be seen as having addressed an implication of the first and sixth points of the framework: the possibility that the facilitatory effect of phonological similarity on item recall may be strong enough to outweigh any detrimental effect of phonological similarity on order accuracy, thereby leading to better strict serial recall for phonologically similar than for dissimilar lists.
 Overall, the results of the present experiments support our proposed framework.